navale-vs/java-ducks-pizza/README.md

 OnlineOrderingApplication: Contains an MVC application generated using Spring Boot that is the web interface used by customers for entering orders.

-PizzaRestService: REST service that allows PizzaBoot to interact with the database.
+PizzaRestService: REST service that allows OnlineOrderingApplication to interact with the database.

 OrderingSystem and PizzaMVC are no longer in use and shall be deleted.